 On-site Contract Members shall pay Medical Staff dues.

 On-site Contract Members shall obtain and maintain certification in Basic Life Support (BLS) in accordance with the American Heart Association (AHA) guidelines.

+On-site Contract Members are required to complete assigned new hire and annual Hospital or University education/ training modules.

 Contract Members are appointed for a period of up to three years, and subject to the reappointment process thereafter.
 Their appointment shall terminate automatically and immediately upon the expiration or other termination of the contractual relationship with the Hospital or termination of their faculty appointment with a school or college of the University of Illinois.
 In the event of such a termination of staff appointment or contract, the practitioner shall have no rights to hearing, process, or review as provided herein.